AbdoWalid1451/AbdoWalid1451/README.md

 <p align="center">

-🎓 Second Year Student at Faculty of Engineering - Computer Engineering 💻 Interested in Software Development and Problem Solving 🌱 Currently learning Data Structures, Algorithms, and Backend Development ⚡ Working with OOP concepts using C++, C#, and Java
+🎓 Second Year Student at Faculty of Engineering - Computer Engineering

+💻 Interested in Software Development and Problem Solving

+🖥️ Building Desktop Applications using C# and Windows Forms

+🗄️ Working with SQL Server and ADO.NET for database management and connectivity

+🌱 Currently learning Data Structures, Algorithms, and Backend Development

+⚡ Practicing OOP concepts using C++, C#, and Java

-🛠️ Using Git & GitHub to manage and improve my projects 🚀 Trying to improve my programming skills every day
+🛠️ Using Git & GitHub to manage and improve my projects

+🚀 Trying to improve my programming skills every day

 </p>